nextgraph-org/nextgraph-rs/sdk/js/shex-orm/README.md

 }
 ```

-For an example, see the [expense-tracker-rdf example application](../examples/expense-tracker-rdf/README.md).
+For an example, see the [expense-tracker-graph example application](https://git.nextgraph.org/NextGraph/expense-tracker-graph).

 ## Generated Output